MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 1. Find out your organization URL

-    * Navigate to Power Platform Admin Center at https://admin.powerplatform.com
+    * In a new tab, navigate to Power Platform Admin Center at https://admin.powerplatform.com

-    * In the left navigation page, select Environments, and then open your Bellows College environment.
+    * In the left navigation page, select Environments, and then open your Practice environment.

-    * Right mouse click **Environment URL** on the **Details** panel, then select **Copy link address**.
+    * Right mouse click **Environment URL** on the **Details** panel, then select **Copy link**.

 2. Open Power BI Desktop, sign in if prompted.

 2. Select **Get data**.